Common Plumbing Issues That You May Encounter When Remodeling Your Bathroom?

 · Valves and cleanouts

-Bathroom Remodeling· Trap sizes
+· Trap sizes

 · Valves, clean outs and compression pipe- fittings cannot be covered over by wall or floor.
 They should have an easy access panel